Spanish Amateur Championship: 1960s and 1970s: El Classico

 Except for 1969, every single final in the 1960s featured either Barcelona Amateur or Real Madrid Aficionados, and between 1962 and 1967, they faced each other in the final on five occasions, with their hegemony being broken only by Osasuna B in 1964.
 Barça ended up losing all five finals, which allowed Madrid to win a record-shattering six consecutive finals between 1962 and 1967, all of which by the minimum margin (one 1–0, three 2–1, and two 4–3), with Madrid's winning goals being scored by Antonio Iznata (1962), Jiménez (1963), Miguel González (1964), Aparicio (1965 and 1966), and Antolín Ortega (1967).

+Presentation of the 1985 cup to the captain of CD Naval de Cartagena.

 In the following edition, in 1968, Madrid Amateur did not qualify, but Barça lost in the final anyways, this time to Bilbao Athletic, who thus won their first title.
 In the following edition, Cuatro Caminos defeated Cultural Leonesa 5–2 in the final, thus winning their second title, having previously nearly 20 years before in 1950.
 After a two-year hiatus, Madrid returned to the Amateur Championship, doing so in style, as they defeated UD San Antonio 5–0 in the final, partly thanks to a second-half brace from Vicente del Bosque, thus winning its 8th and last championship, twice as many titles as the next closest team, Barcelona Amateur, with four titles in 1949, 1952, 1961, and 1971.